multiversx/mx-docs/docs/developers/esdt-tokens.md

 ## **Management operations**

 The owner of an ESDT token has a number of operations at their disposal, which control how the token is used by other users.
 All of these operations require ownership of the token - no other account may perform them.
-One special exception is the `ESDTburn` operation, which is available to any Account which holds units of the token in cause.
+One special exception is the `ESDTBurn` operation, which is available to any Account which holds units of the token in cause.

 ### **Minting**